To piggyback off my article, How to be Positive, I want to talk about looking for silver linings in every seemingly negative situation.

-The good news and silver lining is…. ?
-Well, at least you didn’t hurt yourself or another person in that car crash — It could have been FAR worse.
+The good news and silver lining is?
+Well, at least you didn’t hurt yourself or another person in that car crash — it could have been FAR worse.
 What if a child had been in the car with you and the child was hurt?
-Or someone you love and they had been hurt?
-Or, similarly, what if you had hurt someone in the car you hit, and the car accident was your fault?
+Or someone else you love and they had been hurt?
+Or, similarly, what if you hurt someone in the car you hit, and the car accident is your fault?

 Always look for silver linings in every situation that at first seems negative.
 Doing so will help you to feel more positive about the situation overall.